Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: 3D Feature Field Transformers for Multi-Task Robot Manipulation

-\paragraph{Detection Transformer decoder} Once ghost points and the parametric query are featurized, the detection transformer head scores ghost point tokens via inner product with the parametric query to select one as the next best end-effector position $a_{\mathrm{ pos}}$.
-We then regress the end-effector orientation $a_{\mathrm{ rot}}$ and opening $a_{\mathrm{ open}}$, as well as whether the motion planner needs to avoid collisions to reach the pose $a_{\mathrm{ col}}$, from the parametric query with a simple multi-layer perceptron (MLP). \paragraph{Training} \model{} is trained supervised from input-action tuples from a dataset of manipulation demonstrations.
+\paragraph{Decoding actions} We score ghost point tokens via inner product with the parametric query to select one as the next best end-effector position $a_{\mathrm{ pos}}$.
+We then regress the end-effector orientation $a_{\mathrm{ rot}}$ and opening $a_{\mathrm{ open}}$, as well as whether the motion planner needs to avoid collisions to reach the pose $a_{\mathrm{ col}}$, from the \rebuttal{last iteration} parametric query with a \rebuttal{2-layer} multi-layer perceptron (MLP).

+\paragraph{Training} \model{} is trained supervised from input-action tuples from a dataset of manipulation demonstrations.
 These tuples are composed of RGB-D observations, language goals, and keypose actions $\{(o_1, l_1, k_1),(o_2, l_2, k_2), ...\}$.
 During training, we randomly sample a tuple and supervise \model{} to predict the keypose action $k$ given the observation and goal $(o, l)$.
 We supervise position prediction $a_{\mathrm{ pos}}$ at every round of coarse-to-fine with a softmax cross-entropy loss over ghost points, rotation prediction $a_{\mathrm{ rot}}$ with a MSE loss on the quaternion prediction, and binary end-effector opening $a_{\mathrm{ open}}$ and whether the planner needs to avoid collisions $a_{\mathrm{ col}}$ with binary cross-entropy losses.